 Cannabis and mental health

 Cannabis is an illegal drug.
 This factsheet explains how it can affect your mental health and how to get help and support.
-This information is for adults in England who are affected by mental health issues.
+This information is for people in England who are affected by mental health issues who are 18 or over.
 It’s also for their loved ones and carers and anyone interested in the subject.

 Overview